LSSTDESC/TXPipe/docs/src/files.rst

 YAML Files
 ----------

+The YAML format is used for somewhat more structured key/value type data instead of plain text files.

 .. list-table:: PNG Images
   :header-rows: 1

+  * - File Tag
+    - Description
   * - fiducial_cosmology
-    - A representation of the fiducial cosmology loaded by CCL
+    - A representation of the fiducial cosmology loaded by CCL.
+Has its own `FiducialCosmology` class.
   * - star_psf_stats
     - PSF diagnostics for stars
   * - tracer_metadata_yml